top of page

 Hey friend,

 If you’ve ever found yourself asking, “Why do I feel responsible for everyone’s happiness but my own?” or “Why can I set boundaries in one area like a boss—but crumble into guilt pudding everywhere else?”—take a deep breath.
 You are not alone.
-And no, you're not just "too sensitive."
+No, you're not just "too sensitive."
 You might be navigating something called codependency.

 Before you run and Google "Is it curable?" (don’t worry, I’ve been there too), let's walk through this gently, with grace, a little humor, and some truth bombs from Melody Beattie’s classic, Codependent No More.